 The paddle must make contact with the ball below the server's waist.

-The serve is made diagonally crosscourt and must within the boundaries of the court.
+The serve is made diagonally crosscourt and must be within the boundaries of the court.

-ONLY one serve attempt is allowed, excerpt in the event of a "LET".
+ONLY one serve attempt is allowed, except in the event of a "LET".

-Both players on the serving doubles team have the opportunity to serve and score points until they commit a fault, except for the first server at the start of a new game.
+Both players on the serving doubles team have the opportunity to serve and score points until they commit a fault, except for the first server at the start of a new game, where only the first server will serve.

 The First Serve of each side-out is made from the right-hand side of the court.